chaitin/SafeLine/mcp_server/README.md

 - `nodes`
 - `total`

-SafeLine HTTP failures, HTTP-200 error envelopes, unknown instances, and input validation failures are returned as MCP Tool Execution Errors with `result.isError=true`; they are never converted into an empty successful event list.
+SafeLine HTTP failures, HTTP-200 envelopes with a non-empty `err`, unknown instances, and input validation failures are returned as MCP Tool Execution Errors with `result.isError=true`.
+The MCP server does not interpret human-readable `msg` content when `err` is empty or absent.